AndrewBroz/cronli5/README.md

 expect(shortDescription).to.equal('every Mon-Fri at 13:30');
 ```

+## Description Accuracy

+Sometimes minimizing verbosity results in ambiguities.
+For example, "every two
+minutes" could reasonably refer to two _behaviorally distinct_ cron patterns
+with minute accuracy: `*/2 * * * *` and `1/2 * * * *` (and 120 behaviorally
+distinct cron patterns with second accuracy).
+As a tradeoff, this library does
+not qualify cases that begin on the first second, minute, or hour of the
+corresponding minute, hour, or day.
+So `*/3 * * * *` will be "every three
+minutes", while `2/3 * * * *` will be "every three minutes from two minutes
+past the hour".

 ## Note on Timezones

-`cronli5` always describes the pattern in whatever timezone the cron pattern
+`cronli5` always describes cron patterns with respect to whatever system
-is being run.
-This utility does not, nor does it ever intend to, deal with
+timezone the cron pattern is being run in.
+This utility does not, nor does it
-timezone conversions because, firstly, that functionality would require some
+ever intend to, deal with timezone conversions.
+That functionality would
-non-trivial dependencies (like [moment][moment] with [moment-timezone]
+require some non-trivial dependencies like [moment-timezone][moment-timezone]
-[moment-timezone]) to even approximate correctness and, secondly, the output
+and [moment][moment] to even approximate correctness and the output _could
-_would still be wrong anyways_ because [timezones are problematic][timezones].
+still be wrong anyways_ because [timezones are problematic][timezones].
-To be accurate, associate the description with a timezone (e.g.
+Associate the description with a timezone (e.g. America/Phoenix) when there is
-America/Phoenix).
+the possibility for confusion.

 ## About